Plastiche/seattle-python-401d10/class-09-deployment/notes/deployment.md

-# Deploy a Pyramid Application to AWS
+# Deploy a Flask Application to AWS

-### In your Pyramid project
+### In your project

-1. Ensure your `setup.py` reflects any additional dependencies installed via `pipenv` for local development
+1. Ensure your `requirements.txt` reflects any additional dependencies installed via `pipenv` for local development

 ### On AWS
 _You can skip some of these steps if you already have the instances created._